March 1, 2017

 Do they see Jesus Christ as the virgin-born Son of God, and God the Son, the Messiah, God in human flesh, co-equal and co-eternal with God the Father?
 The Bible is full of the worship of Jesus Christ.
 Repeatedly the Bible and the gospels tell how they worshiped Him.
 If He were not God, of course He should not be worshiped.
 If He is God, He should be worshiped.

 What is their subject?
 The gospel of Jesus Christ?
 Or do they want to talk to you about what they call “kingdom truth”?
-Paul said, “For I determined not to know any thing among you, save Jesus Christ, and Him crucified” (1 Corinthians 2:2).
+Paul said, "For I determined not to know anything among you except Jesus Christ and Him crucified" (1 Corinthians 2:2).
 Everything else comes out of that.
 The Bible has one theme, salvation.
 One hero, Jesus.
 One villain, the devil.
 The Old Testament says Someone is coming; the New Testament says Someone has come; the book of Revelation says Someone is coming again.
 That person is the Lord Jesus.
 He is the hero of the Bible.
-Paul said, “…if any man preach any other gospel unto you than that ye have received, let him be accursed” (Galatians 1:9), because we’re talking about the eternal destiny of people.
+Paul said, “…if anyone preaches any other gospel to you than what you have received, let him be accursed" (Galatians 1:9), because we’re talking about the eternal destiny of people.

 Do they teach and are they endeavoring to live a holy life?
 If they lack personal holiness and separation from sin, there’s something rotten in their teaching.